 The Scientific Committee shall provide clear advice and guidance on any necessary changes to data collection in order to reduce future assessment uncertainty.

+[Catch and operational limits

+CCPs shall ensure that the total annual catches of Beryx splendens in the SIOFA area do not exceed 3698.2 tonnes consistent with the average (mean) catch of the 5 year period 2018–2022. ]

 Application